Artelnics/opennn/README.md

 ## Choosing the Right Neural Network Model
 Depending on the nature of your project, different neural network architectures and training strategies may be more appropriate:

-- **For Classification Tasks** (e.g., image recognition, text classification):
+- For Classification Tasks (e.g., image recognition, text classification):
-  - Use a **multilayer perceptron** (MLP) with a softmax output layer for multi-class classification tasks.
+  - Use a multilayer perceptron (MLP) with a softmax output layer for multi-class classification tasks.

-- **For Time Series Forecasting** (e.g., stock price prediction, weather forecasting):
+- For Time Series Forecasting (e.g., stock price prediction, weather forecasting):
-  - Consider using a **recurrent neural network** (RNN) or **long short-term memory** (LSTM) for sequential data and forecasting tasks.
+  - Consider using a recurrent neural network (RNN) or long short-term memory (LSTM) for sequential data and forecasting tasks.

-- **For Regression Problems** (e.g., predicting house prices, continuous outputs):
+- For Regression Problems (e.g., predicting house prices, continuous outputs):
   - Use a fully connected network with linear activation for regression problems, which map inputs to continuous outputs.

-- **Model Selection Tip**: Try multiple architectures and compare performance using OpenNN’s built-in model selection tools.
+- Model Selection Tip: Try multiple architectures and compare performance using OpenNN’s built-in model selection tools.

 ## Troubleshooting
 Here are some common issues you may encounter when using OpenNN and how to resolve them:

-- **Issue**: Compilation errors due to missing dependencies.
+- Issue: Compilation errors due to missing dependencies.
-  - **Solution**: Ensure that you have installed all required dependencies listed on the OpenNN website.
+  - Solution: Ensure that you have installed all required dependencies listed on the OpenNN website.
 For example, ensure you have a compatible C++ compiler and the necessary libraries.

-- **Issue**: Slow training times with large datasets.
+- Issue: Slow training times with large datasets.
-  - **Solution**: Try batch training, or use the parallelization feature to speed up the process by utilizing multiple cores.
+  - Solution: Try batch training, or use the parallelization feature to speed up the process by utilizing multiple cores.

-- **Issue**: Neural network not converging during training.
-  - **Solution**: Check that your data is properly normalized, and consider adjusting the learning rate or using a different training strategy.

-- **Issue**: Out-of-memory errors when dealing with large datasets.
-  - **Solution**: Use batch processing to reduce memory usage or split your dataset into smaller chunks.

 The documentation is composed by tutorials and examples to offer a complete overview about the library.